 Population: About 7,000 people choose to call Kill Devil Hills their home year round.

-Owner-occupied Housing Units: About 55% of the homes in Kill Devil Hills are occupied year round by their owners.
+Owner-occupied Housing Units: About 55% of the homes in Kill Devil Hills, NC, real estate are occyear-round round by their owners.